-VDX Monitoring robots perform the following tests for the Mail Routing workload:
+This dashboard provides a consolidated view of internal and roundtrip mail routing test results.
+VDX Monitoring robots perform the following tests for the Internal Mail Routing and Roundtrip Mail Routing workloads:

 - Internal mail routing-The time it takes to send an internal email within the same organization.
 The message is sent from one mailbox to the same mailbox. - Roundtrip mail routing-The time it takes an email to leave the sender's outbox until it comes back from the echo service.
 This measures the full outbound and inbound routing of an email.